wannabecoffeenerd/wannabecoffeenerd.github.io/content/posts/porcupress-mechanism/index.md

 ## Puck density measurements

 Recently, I came across this really simple and elegant way of measuring tamped puck thickness and density by Michael Cooper in their [Quantitative Cafe](https://quantitativecafe.com/2021/10/17/measuring-density/) blog.
 Michael also designed a neat [3D printed accessory](https://www.thingiverse.com/thing:5023407) to attach to a set of digital calipers.
-My first thought was to try and use this method of measuring puck density to try and educe what the Hog/PorcuPress is really doing.
+My first thought was to try and use this method of measuring puck density to try and deduce what the Hog/PorcuPress is really doing.
 Going by the conventional theory of how the Hog/PorcuPress works, low density regions created in a tamped puck should reduce the overall puck density compared to a puck prepped and tamped without use of the Hog/PorcuPress.

 The experiment here is fairly simple.
 I ground some coffee and prepped pucks with and without the PorcuPress and measured puck thickness and density for them.
 The coffee I used for this experiment was the [Pepe Arguello](https://www.seycoffee.com/products/pepe-arguello) from SEY coffee.
 The grinder I used was a DF64 with the SSP Multipurpose burrs set at grind setting 4.